vasudev89/Term2-MIS/MIS Session 11.md

 		- Hanish had a new PMO - Jeeva
 		- Jeeva was to Drive all Projects

+## PPT Questions
-## Question 1: Where do we want to be ?
+- Question 2: Where do we want to be ?
 Target and Priorities

-## Question 2: How to get there?
+- Question 3: How to get there?
 Plan

+## Question: Case Question 1
+1. What would have Jeeva asked?
+2. What are the key problems that have led to this situation?.